tvwenger/G049_amoeba2/README.md

 container_image = file:///staging/twenger2/amoeba2-v1.1.0.sif
 ```

+N.B.
+Similar scripts exist for G024 and G034, where the data are expected to be in `G024/` and `G034/` and the results go into `G024_results/` and `G034_results/`.

 ## Analysis
-Finally, the script `compile_G049_results.py` compiles the results into some FITS images and graphics.
+Finally, the script `compile_results.py` compiles the results into some FITS images, png graphics, and CSV tables. e.g.,
 ```
-mkdir fits/
-mkdir figures/
-python compile_G049_results.py /path/to/wcs.pkl /path/to/individual_data_pickle_files/ /path/to/individual_results_pickle_files/
+# python compile_results.py <wcs_file> <datadir> <source> <bic_threshold> <outdir>
+python compile_results.py /path/to/G049_wcs.pkl /path/to/data/ G049 10.0 outdir/
 ```
-This script outputs several images to `fits/` and `figures/`.
+This script outputs several files to `outdir/`.

+In particular, the file `G049_cloud_params.csv` contains the cloud parameters in tabular format.
+This is useful for visualization in software like [glue](https://docs.glueviz.org/en/stable/).